pnakis/qgis_vector_transform/README.md

 ABOUT:
-This plugin was created during my Masters Programme at the Technologican Educational Institute of Athens, department of Surveying & Geoinformatics Engineering with the title "Geospatial Technologies" for the course "Programming & Geospatial Applications".
+This plugin was created during my Masters Programme at the Technological Educational Institute of Athens, department of Surveying & Geoinformatics Engineering with the title "Geospatial Technologies" for the course "Programming & Geospatial Applications".